 All efforts are volunteer-run with no individuals receiving monetary gains.

-Supplies arrived in San Juan, Puerto Rico on Monday, September 25—less than five days after Hurricane Maria made landfall on the island as a Category 4 hurricane.
-The airplane then turned around and transported 300 evacuees from Puerto Rico multiplying the impact of Pallets and Planes donors.
+Supplies arrived in San Juan, Puerto Rico on Monday, September 25—less than five days after Hurricane Maria made landfall on the island as a Category 5 hurricane.
+The airplane then turned around and transported 300 evacuees from Puerto Rico multiplying the impact of donors.

 Fueled completely by volunteers with contributions from Chicago’s Puerto Rican community and allies, the grassroots effort was bolstered by the support of civic leaders including Congressman Luis V. Gutierrez and Mayor Rahm Emanuel who coordinated the transportation logistics for the first flight, and Mayor Carmen Yulín Cruz who received the shipment for distribution to the hardest hit areas including hospitals and safety centers around the island.

 The Puerto Rican Agenda continues to expand partnerships and collaborated with New Life Covenant to secure a second airplane loaded with supplies and generators on Wednesday, September 27.
 The shipment will be delivered by a cargo plane underwritten by United Airlines and with the support of Governor Bruce Rauner.